|

 Armed with an arsenal of electronic instruments, Morgan (disguised under the

-moniker Loscil), pens brief instrumental vignettes.
+moniker Loscil), penned brief instrumental vignettes.

 album, A New Demonstration Of Thermodynamic Tendencies, inspired